dfsp-spirit/wal/README.md

 ## Installation

-I recommend to install the [stable wal version from CRAN](https://cran.r-project.org/package=wal):
+I recommend to install the [stable wal version from CRAN](https://cran.r-project.org/package=wal).
+In your R session:

     install.packages("wal");